 The Combined Authority will again be cutting its overall Transport Levy next year.
 Providing accessible transport is a priority for the North East Joint Committee and next year we will be protecting transport services by temporarily using reserves until the funding issues are addressed.
 However this is clearly not sustainable in future years, particularly when the gradual increase in the age at which people become eligible for the ENCTS reaches 66, at which point we anticipate a significant uplift in our costs as the number of those satisfying the eligibility criteria will at first settle and then begin to increase.
 We will therefore be developing options and consulting on significant cuts to transport services from 2020 onwards.
-This would potentially include cuts in discretionary services, such as secured bus services and discretionary fares.
-This would mean withdrawing non-commercial bus services for all ages, including people trying to get to work outside of peak travel times and from more rural or sparsely populated areas.
+This would potentially include cuts in discretionary services, such as secured bus services for all ages, including people trying to get to work outside of peak travel times and from more rural or sparsely populated areas.